David-rel/Projects-I-Want-to-Do/README.md

 # Projects-I-Want-to-Do

-## Web 3 dapps remakes

-- Opensea clone
-- Coinbase clone
-- Coin Market Cap clone

-## other Web 3 projects
+## projects Im wokring on

-- NFT project
+- twitter clone
-- Crypto Bot of some type

-## my personal projects
+- school robotics website

+## what I want to work on as well

 - Blogging
-- Discord Bot
-- FIRST roboits scouter
-- personal web 3 website
+- better personal webpage
-- look into web 3 and unity
-- build a coerver eval AI generator
+- build a work eval AI generator